 Mary loved being at the store.
 She cleaned and restocked the shelves and especially liked the days they got a shipment of new dresses in the store.
 Luke liked working with the kind people at the store and serving the customers.
 Peter was happy too since he got to spend his days with John and Tim on their farm riding horses, feeding the cows and sometimes fishing in the creek down in the valley behind the barn.

 When John and Tim saw the faith of the Miller family, they began thinking about the God they never knew.
 They weren’t always drawn to the Millers’ faith in God during all the years life had been good for them, but when times changed and the family faced many hardships and lost loved ones, they realized how real their love for God was and wondered how it was possible.
 John and Tim asked Luke if they could borrow his Bible and they read it and believed.
 They found the answer in the borrowed Bible.
 It was God’s doing.
 John and Tim started feeling happier and decided to go to church with the Miller family.
 The faith of one family had turned into two.

-Caleb attends Windy Hill Christian Academy.
-He loves writing poetry and excells in Math.
-He is an avid Lego builder and enjoys raising farm animals at his home, a little acreage out in the country.
+Caleb loves writing poetry and excels in math.
+He is an avid Lego builder and enjoys raising farm animals at home in a little acreage out in the country.